 The impending relaunch of Archie is almost upon us, and that can mean only one thing: variant covers, including retailer exclusives from some of the country's most prominent comic shops.
 Yes, when Mark Waid and Fiona Staples kick off their new take on Riverdale's favorite son next month, their story will be wrapped up in not one, not two, but seventeen different covers, each one made for a specific store.

 Welcome to the latest episode of ComicsAlliance Presents “Kate or Die,” a series of exclusive comic strips created by one of our favorite cartoonists, Kate Leth!
-In this episode, Kate -- a part-time comics retailer -- offers advice to those comics shops who could make their businesses more hospitable to new customers.
+In this episode, a pair of wise witches contemplate some literally unspeakable troublemakers and villains.
+There are some horrors you should never invoke.

 Welcome to the latest episode of ComicsAlliance Presents “Kate or Die,” a series of exclusive comic strips created by one of our favorite cartoonists, Kate Leth!
-In this episode, Kate answers a very frequently asked question: what's it like being a woman in comics?
-Her answer may surprise you.
+In this episode, Kate hasn't been outside for a little while...